About

 Once the application is processed, you'll receive a letter called Certificate of Eligibility.
 Please send a copy of the first page to the Certifying Official.

 Gonzaga veterans are serviced by the Muskogee Regional RPO located in Muskogee, OK.
-The University uses Electronic Certification (VA-ONCE) to certify enrollment during the semester and also to transmit changes.
+The University uses Electronic Certification to certify enrollment during the semester and also to transmit changes.

 By law, the VA has 60 days to process new applications.
 Depending on when the application is submitted, it could take between 45 and 60 days.